asplake/agendashift-open/framework/patterns/idoo.md

   * In the *[Impact!]* workshop, for the Customer layer (only)
   * In the [Wholehearted:OKR] workshop, initially for the Customer and Organisation layers and later the Product, Platform, and Teams(s) layers

+For both kinds of strategy workshop, the IdOO pattern is often there (though less explictly) in the ideation process, starting this time with the Ideal foe a specific outcome.

 Demonstrating IdOO at its most simple, the Agendashift [True North] deck asks the questions below in sequence, one slide at a time (the True North statement fulfulling the role of *generative image*, evoking a wide range of possible responses both spoken and unspoken):